Chiquititas (2013 Brazilian TV series): Plot

 Soon after Gabriela (Naiumi Goldoni) had a child, her father, José Ricardo Almeida Campos (Roberto Frota) kidnapped his granddaughter because, as a very conservative man, he could not accept the idea that his daughter became involved with a servant.
-As his granddaughter Ana Paula (Isabela Palhano) needs a place to live, he starts an orphanage named "Raio De Luz" ("Light Gleam", originally "Rincón de Luz", which means "Corner of Light").Ana Paula grew up in this Manor, alongside other girls that later arrived.
+As his granddaughter Mille, nicknamed Ana Paula (Isabela Palhano) needs a place to live, he starts an orphanage named "Raio De Luz" ("Light Gleam", originally "Rincón de Luz", which means "Corner of Light").
+Ana Paula grew up in this Manor, alongside other girls that later arrived.
 Her fellows are Bia, Ana, sisters Tati and Vivi, and Cris.
 As the years passed, the girls became a family.

 They are supervised by Ernestina, the rigorous and funny janitor of the orphanage, and Chico, the adorable Chef very beloved by the girls.
 Sofia is the director of the orphanage until Carmem (Giovanna Gold), an ambitious woman who is also the sister of José Ricardo, takes her off this position.
 Their family is later increased with the arrival of Pata, Mosca, Binho and Rafa, children who lived in the streets before being upheld by the institution.
 Pata and Ana Paula became best friends, while Binho, Mosca and Rafa are the first boys to be introduced in the manor.
 The homeless children are taken to the house by a sweethearted young woman who touches and changes their lives, as well as the lives of the girls inside Raio De Luz.

 The woman is Carolina (Manuela do Monte), or Carol, a young woman that works in one of the Almeida's cafeterias and is also a psychology academic.
 Carol lives with her friend Clarita (Letícia Navas) and her brother Beto (Emílio Eric Surita).
 They take care of Dani (Carolina Chamberlain), a girl that has recently lost her mother Letícia (Amanda Acosta).
 At her work, Carol meets Junior (Guilherme Boury), Ricardo's youngest son, an economist who lived in London and is back to São Paulo to continue his business.
 He discovers his emotionally unstable sister Gabriela, and blames his father for her condition.
 Junior also brings José Ricardo's supposed benevolence into question, since he always demonstrated snobbery and egoism.
 Alongside Carol, Junior helps Ana Paula in the search for her past.

 Carol and Junior fall in love with each other, but José Ricardo, with his snobbish behaviour, does the impossible to keep them apart.
 His daughter, Gabriela, became mentally affected since she believes she had a stillborn child, actually a lie her father had told her right after Ana Paula was born.
 Her serious condition is softened by Ana Paula herself, both unaware of their blood ties.